Test: 14 toothpastes are without problematic substances

 Aromas in toothpaste are a rare cause of allergy according to the National Allergy Research Centre.
 Consequently, toothpastes with aromas can receive the best mark in the test if they are without other problematic chemicals.

-The common fragrance limonene gets a yellow mark in the test, since the substance is classified as detrimental to the environment.
+The common fragrance limonene yields a B label in the test, since the substance is classified as detrimental to the environment.

 For more information: